-I was sitting at the wooden table under one of the gazebos with the purest of blue skies overhead, in the midst of carefully designed rock garden surrounded by orange trees, and the shocking fuchsia blooms of a bougainvillea cloaked the nearby stucco wall.
+I was sitting at the wooden table under one of the gazebos with the purest of blue skies overhead, in the midst of a carefully designed rock garden surrounded by orange trees.
+The shocking fuchsia blooms of a bougainvillea cloaked the nearby stucco wall.
 This place is idyllic.
 The news was not.

 "I'm so sorry!!"
 Oumaima exclaimed sympathetically, as if I personally was the one who just got axed on Twitter.

-Oumaima is the director of Amal's Targa Center and was my boss, and the garden was my workspace during the time I volunteered there.
+Oumaima is the director of Amal's Targa Center, and the garden was my workspace during the time I volunteered there.
 The wifi from the upstairs office reached far enough that I could sit in the warm shade amidst the plants and birds while I built web pages, rewrote copy and edited photos.
 From here, I could watch the daily rhythm of the tourists coming in for cooking classes, the trainees hurrying to their kitchen stations, the kitchen prepping and dispatching meals.
 At predictable intervals, staff and trainees would congregate for sweet mint tea, and to eat fresh bread dipped in honey and olive oil.
 At unpredictable intervals, Oumaima would appear full of excitement for new ideas, rushing from meeting to phone call to meeting, but always taking time to focus her attention on the person in front of her.
-Even when the person in front of her was focused on what's happening in the White House on the other side of the planet.
+(Even when the person in front of her was focused on what's happening in the White House on the other side of the planet.)

 While energy swirled through the classrooms and kitchen each day at Amal, I found my groove outside.
-When I hit an HTML snag that I couldn't solve or just generally reached my limit of screen time, I'd leave the shaded sitting areas in the front garden and take my earbuds with me to the herb and vegetable beds in the backyard... and pulled weeds.
+When I hit an HTML snag that I couldn't solve or just generally reached my limit of screen time, I'd leave my laptop in the front garden and take my earbuds with me to the herb and vegetable patches in the backyard... and I would pull weeds.

 Honestly, pulling weeds was more fun for me than building web pages, but that wasn't what they needed from me most.
 Pulling weeds was a treat, the web site was my job.